Vietnam.vn - Nền tảng quảng bá Việt Nam

 But just a week later, the tutoring schools returned to teaching after being asked by the Ministry's leaders not to "lax in supporting students in studying and reviewing for exams."

-In the announcement summarizing 1 month of implementing Circular 29, the Ministry of Education and Training pointed out 3 existing issues.
+In the announcement summarizing 1 month of implementing Circular 29, the Ministry of Education and Training pointed out 3 existing contents.
 In particular, the Ministry stated that there are still localities that are slow to issue guidance documents, leading to confusion in implementation.

 The direction for educational institutions to adjust their school's educational plans to comply with the Circular's regulations in some places was not timely and ready from the time the Circular was issued, leading to the sudden cessation of extra teaching in schools, affecting the psychology of students and their parents.